-Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas Legal systems 1.
-ML offense PC POCA section 42(2) has a deficiency with respect to compliance with the requirements of the Vienna Convention and the Palermo Convention.
-Lack of a precursor chemical statute; The predicate offences for money laundering do not cover two (2) out of the twenty (20) FATF's Designated Categories of Offences, specifically Racketeering and Human Trafficking.
-Section 42(2) of the POCA should be amended to cure the deficiency noted at paragraph 132 of this Report.
+Time FATF 40+9 Legal systems Rat- ing Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas • compliance with the requirements of the Vienna Convention and the Pulermo Convention and the Pulermo Convention.
+Lack of a precursor chemical statute; The predicate offences for money laundering do not cover two (2) our office the twenty (20) FATE's Designated Categories of Offences, specifically Rackettering and Human Trafficking.
+The Bahamas should be emacted to bring the legislation in only et in place and should be emacted to bring the legislation in the requirements of the Vienna Convention.
+The Bahamas should proceed to implement the provisions of the Palermo Convention.
+The Bahamas should proceed to implement the Protocol Against Fransantianal Organized Crim Palermo Convention of Pal eriminalize participation in an organized criminal as required by the Palermo Convention and exter 1.
+ML offense PC compliance with the requirements of the Vienna Convention and the Palermo Convention.
+Lack of a precursor chemical statute; The predicate offences for money laundering do not cover two (2) out of the twenty (20) FATF's Designated Categories of Offences, specifically Racketeering and to cure the deficiency noted at paragraph 132 of this Report.
 The Draft Precursor Chemical legislation is not yet in place and should be enacted to bring the legislation in compliance with the requirements of the Vienna Convention.
-The Bahamas should proceed to implement the provisions of the Palermo Convention.
-By the Proceeds of Crime (Amendment) Act, 2007 (Act No. 14 of 2007), section 42(2) of the POCA has been repealed to cure the deficiency noted at paragraph 132 of the Report.
-The Precursor Chemicals Act, 2007 (Act No. 2 of 2007) was passed on the 16 th of January, 2007 and brought into force on the 23 rd April, 2007.
+The Bahamas should proceed to implement the provisions of the Palermo Convention. • The Bahamas should proceed to enact laws to deal with Migrant Smuggling and Human Trafficking to ensure compliance with the FATF list of Designated Categories of The Precursor Chemicals Act, 2007 (Act No. 2 of 2007) was passed on the 16 th of January, 2007 and brought into force on the 23 rd April, 2007.
 The Bahamas has ratified the United Nations Convention against Transnational Organized Crime (the Palermo Convention) on 26 th September, 2008; the Protocol Against the Smuggling of Migrants by Land, Sea and Air, supplementing the United Nations Convention Against Transnational Organized Crime and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, supplementing the United Nations Convention Against Transnational Organized Crime on the 26 th September, 2008; and has acceded to the Protocol Against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition, supplementing the United Nations Convention Against Transnational Organized Crime on the 26 th September, 2008.
 The Convention and the Protocols will enter into force for The Bahamas on the 25 th December, 2008.
 Trafficking in Persons (Prevention and Suppression) Act, 2008 which addresses the issue of human smuggling and trafficking in persons for among other reasons, the purpose of labour and sexual exploitation was enacted on 10 th December, 2008.
-The Office of the Attorney-General has drafted the necessary amendments to the following legislation: The Extradition Act, Chapter 96, The Firearms Act, deal with Migrant Smuggling and Human Extradition Act, Chapter 96, The Firearms Act Chapter 213, the Justice Protection Act, Chapter
+The Bahamas has made amendments to the following legislation in order to implement the Palermo Convention into the domestic legislative framework: the Penal Code, the Firearms Act, the Justice Protection Act, the Prevention of Bribery Act and the Anti-Terrorism Act.
+The Office of the Attorney General is in the process of drafting has drafted the necessary amendments to the following legislation: The Extradition Act, Chapter 96, The Firearms Act, Chapter 213, the Justice Protection